FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Collecting the text data

 First, one collects the text to extract the data from.
-Text may be the collection of internal documents, articles, online content, or the result of picture descriptions produced by image-to-text algorithms.
+Text may come from the internal documents, articles, online content (web scraping), or even be a result of picture descriptions produced by image-to-text algorithms.

 Here as an example, we will collect a dataset of articles' abstracts on the topic "cardiac amyloidosis".
-In the biological domain, articles can be collected from the PubMed database using biopython, for the sake of simplicity we will only go through the first 20 articles that come up in the search.
+In the biological domain, articles can be collected from the PubMed database using biopython.
+For the sake of simplicity we will only go through the first 20 articles that come up in the search.

 ```python
 #importing libraries